 Planning of a carport

 Before building a carport, you should consider some factors such as the amount of space available, the cost of construction, and safety standards.
-Also, the number of cars, size of your car, and the purpose (they can have multiple purposes apart from car protection).
-A planning approval is required for all carport constructions.
+Also, the number of cars, the size of your car, and the purpose (they can have multiple purposes apart from car protection).
+Planning approval is required for all carport constructions.
 Thus, it is advisable to consult with any carport builder for assistance.
-The issuance of permit for construction of a carport may have charges.
+The issuance of a permit for the construction of a carport may have charges.
 The plans should show:

 - The plan view

-- Two or one elevation and one cross-section together with other measurements of the structure.
+- Two or one elevations and one cross-section together with other measurements of the structure.

 - Site soil classifications